Book a Visit

 Cost

-When Boarding Makes More Sense
+When Boarding Makes Sense

 • Your dog genuinely thrives around other dogs and enjoys group play

-When Overnight Sitting Is the Better Choice
+When In Home Sitting Is Better

-• You have cats, almost all cats do better at home (read our cat sitting guide)
+• You have cats almost all cats do better at home.
+Read our cat sitting guide

-• You have multiple pets in one household
+• You have multiple pets

 • Your pet needs medication on a specific schedule (especially during holiday travel)

-• You want someone to watch your home while you're away
+• You want someone watching your home

-Questions to Ask Before Choosing
+Questions to Ask Either Way

 ABOUT THE AUTHOR